jonathanacross/pow/src/main/resources/help.md

 # Customization

 You can change the window size by dragging the border.
-You can change the font and size used by PoW by running PoW from the command line.
+You can change the font and size used by running PoW from the command line.
+Note that even non-monospaced fonts work well.

 java pow-0.9.0-jar-with-dependencies.jar -Dfont.name="Monaco" -Dfont.size=16